Six (musical): Adaptations

-Filmed stage production
+SIX The Musical Live! - Filmed stage production

 In June 2022, it was announced that there would be a live recording of the stage production.
 All of the original West End cast members returned to reprise their roles.
-Tapings were held on 29 and 30 June 2022 at the Vaudeville Theatre, with audience tickets sold via a virtual lottery.
-The professionally filmed live recording will be released in the future.
+Tapings were held on 29–30 June 2022 at the Vaudeville Theatre, with audience tickets sold via a virtual lottery for a performance on 1 July 2022, the final recording day.
+The professionally filmed live recording, later titled SIX The Musical Live!, released on 6 April 2025 in UK and Ireland cinemas by Universal Pictures.
+An international release date is yet to be announced.

+On 3 April 2025, a single titled "My Girls", written by Marlow and Moss, and performed by SVN, was released to celebrate the film’s release.
+The film broke several box office records, including the highest opening day figure for a musical ever and became the third highest single day gross for an event film ever.
+It also opened on the widest screen count for an event film, across 700 venues, surpassing Taylor Swift: The Eras Tour.
+Cinemas across the country have added many more screenings due to popular demand.

 Potential film adaptation

 In October 2020, co-creators Moss and Marlow confirmed that they were "in talks" about a potential film adaptation of the musical.

 SVN

-After being in the Original West End cast for Six, Aimie Atkinson, Alexia McIntosh, Jarnéia Richard-Noel, Millie O'Connell, Maiya Quansah-Breed and Natalie May Paris teamed up with cast understudy Grace Mouat to launch a girl group called SVN (pronounced seven), with the band releasing singles such as "Woman" and "Free" in 2022.
+After being in the Original West End cast for Six, Aimie Atkinson, Alexia McIntosh, Jarnéia Richard-Noel, Millie O'Connell, Maiya Quansah-Breed and Natalie May Paris teamed up with cast understudy Grace Mouat to launch a girl group called SVN (pronounced seven), with the band releasing their own original singles such as "Stars" and "WOMAN" in the month of December 2021, "FREE", "Boss" and "At Christmas" in 2022, and "Triggered" in 2023.